+Monitoring describes procedures to monitor the state, functionality and data quality of a radar system.
 Monitoring is a continuous surveillance of the system behavior and characteristics.
 In part, it can be viewed as an ongoing calibration, if time series of radar parameters are related to reference measurements.
 So additionally to a static check against a reference, monitoring provides trends and statistics.
-Some monitoring results can be used for adjustment.
+Inconsistencies discovered during monitoring can lead to corrective maintenance or calibration or other actions described by the manufacturer.
+Furthermore, some monitoring results can be used for adjustment.
 An example is given in the chapter about pointing.

-If the "reference signal" is not known in absolute terms (e.g. clutter return) but is known to be stable, monitoring reveals trends.
+If the "reference signal" is not known in absolute terms (e.g. clutter return or radar cross section of a bright target) but is known to be relatively stable, monitoring reveals trends.
 These can be used to detect upcoming problems and may be used to trigger further investigations.